SIO2WiFi using ESP8266

 Get it connected to your WiFi-router.

 This is something you only need to do once.
-After this setup, on power-up, the ESP tries to reconnect.
+After this setup, on power-up, the

 The commands are: